swapnil7895/personal_projects/Naukri_automation/readme.md

 - Open Chrome and log in to your Naukri account.
 - Ensure the session is active before running the automation.

+7. **Set up email configuration to get emails**

+- configure values in config for email section if not configured already
+- you will need .env file to keep gmail app password to get email from you account
+- App password is different from your regular gmail password
+- to get app password for your gmail account follow steps to get password
+- This link will help to create app password - [STEPS TO CREATE APP PASSWORD](https://support.google.com/accounts/answer/185833?visit_id=638729952660990767-3397793079&p=InvalidSecondFactor&rd=1)

 #    Running the Automation